Copper Cliff North Mine

 Copper Cliff North Mine is an underground nickel mine in Copper Cliff, Ontario, Canada.
 It is owned and operated by Vale Canada Limited.

 History

 The mine was the 2007 winner of the John T. Ryan Trophy for metal mines.
-Employing approximately 260 people, the mine went through 2006 without a lost-time-accident, producing of 4,200 tonnes of ore per day.
+Employing approximately 260 people, the mine went through 2006 without a lost-time-accident, producing of 4,200 tonnes ore per day.